Aquatic Invasive Species

 If the inspection station is not open, it is your legal responsibility to clean and drain your boat before leaving Lake Powell, and to transport your boat with all drain plugs removed, including the sea strainer.
 Draining of ballast tanks can best be accomplished by activating the ballast pumps on both an incline, and later on flat ground.
 Likewise, draining of engines should be performed on both an incline and flat ground.

 There are over 40 inspection/decontamination stations located at various waterbodies and along highways throughout Utah.
 Find a station near you.

-All motorized boats used in Utah waters that are not currently registered in Utah will be subject to a $20 fee.
-This fee must be paid prior to use in Utah and can be paid online.
-The fee will help fund the DWR's Aquatic Invasive Species Program, and more specifically, the watercraft inspection program.
+The AIS vessel enrollment fee is $20 for Utah residents and $25 for non-resident boaters.
+This fee must be paid prior to launching your motorized vessel in Utah and can be paid online.
+The fee helps fund the DWR's Aquatic Invasive Species Program, and more specifically, the watercraft inspection program.

-For more information about rules and requirements for nonresident boaters, see the STD of the Sea website.
+For more information about rules and requirements for boaters in Utah, see the STD of the Sea website.

 The DWR, together with its partners at federal, state, and local levels, works diligently to protect Utah's waters from invasive quagga and zebra mussels.
 This work involves the development of rapid response plans that would guide management decisions and actions upon the initial detection of invasive mussels in a Utah waterbody.

 The Flaming Gorge Reservoir Rapid Response Plan outlines those steps in the event that there is a detection at Flaming Gorge Reservoir.

 Proposed management actions of the Flaming Gorge Rapid Response Plan include: